How to insert HTML into Outlook email (365 - 2016)

 After crafting an awesome HTML design in your chosen editor, the next step is to integrate it into an Outlook message.
 Unfortunately, the straightforward method of copy-pasting is not viable, as it tends to distort the HTML structure, leading to a less than desirable outcome.

-In Outlook 2013 and earlier versions, there was a convenient Insert as Text option within the Attach File dialog, which made easy to include HTML content in emails.
+In Outlook 2013 and earlier versions, there was a convenient Insert as Text option within the Attach File dialog, which allowed importing the content of an .html file directly into a message body.
+Insert HTML into Outlook email.

-However, in modern versions of Outlook 365, 2021, 2019 and 2016, this option no longer exists.
+However, in modern versions of Outlook 365, 2024, 2021, 2019 and 2016, this option no longer exists.
 Currently, the Insert File dialog (accessible via Message tab > Attach File) only allows attaching a file or inserting a link to shared files from cloud storage locations like OneDrive.
+The option to insert html as text is missing in modern versions of Outlook.

 Fortunately, you can still bring back the classic Attach File feature to your Outlook.
-This will enable you to embed HTML content directly into a message, retaining all intended formatting and visual flair.
+This will enable you to embed HTML content directly into a message, retaining all formatting and layout.
 The next sections show how you can do it.

 Inserting HTML into Outlook